-Ensuring reproducible oral bioavailability for poorly water-soluble drugs remains one of the key challenges drug developers are faced with today.
+Ensuring reproducible oral bioavailability for poorly water-soluble APIs remains one of the key challenges formulation scientists are faced with today.
 Our deep eutectic solvent technology provides new opportunities to address this solubility problem.

 ROBUST SOLUBILITY ENHANCEMENT